satellite-image-deep-learning/techniques/README.md

 * [activeloopai Hub](https://github.com/activeloopai/hub) -> The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
 Works locally or on any cloud.
 Scalable data pipelines.
 * [sewar](https://github.com/andrewekhalel/sewar) -> All image quality metrics you need in one package
 * [fiftyone](https://github.com/voxel51/fiftyone) -> open-source tool for building high quality datasets and computer vision models.
 Visualise labels, evaluate model predictions, explore scenarios of interest, identify failure modes, find annotation mistakes, and much more!
-* [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet.
+* [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet
 * [Satellite imagery label tool](https://github.com/calebrob6/labeling-tool) -> provides an easy way to collect a random sample of labels over a given scene of satellite imagery
-* [DeepSatData](https://github.com/michaeltrs/DeepSatData) -> Automatically create machine learning datasets from satellite images
 * [image-reconstructor-patches](https://github.com/marijavella/image-reconstructor-patches) -> Reconstruct Image from Patches with a Variable Stride
 * [geotiff-crop-dataset](https://github.com/tayden/geotiff-crop-dataset) -> A Pytorch Dataloader for tif image files that dynamically crops the image
 * [Missing-Pixel-Filler](https://github.com/spaceml-org/Missing-Pixel-Filler) -> given images that may contain missing data regions (like satellite imagery with swath gaps), returns these images with the regions filled